-It is the purpose of this manual to provide assistance and direction to those who are responsible for the operating needs of minor hockey players and teams registered within OMHMHA.
+It is the purpose of the Policies and Procedures Manual to provide assistance and direction to those who are responsible for the operating needs of Minor Hockey players and teams registered within 100 Mile and District Minor Hockey Association (OMHMHA).

-This manual will also serve as a resource document for our members including players, coaches, parents/guardians/caregivers, volunteers, officials, and community members with interest in minor hockey and OMHMHA.
+This manual will also serve as a resource document for our members including players, coaches, parents/guardians, volunteers, officials, and community members with interest in Minor Hockey and this Association.

-The duties and responsibilities of the elected Officers of the Association and appointed Committee members are outlined in the OMHMHA Constitution and By-Laws as well as this manual.
-Contradictions between this manual and OMHMHA's Constitution and By-Laws, should they exist, shall be resolved by deferring to the Constitution and By-Laws.
+The duties and responsibilities of the elected Executive and appointed Board members are outlined in the OMHMHA Constitution and By-Laws as well as this manual.
+Contradictions between this manual and the Association's Constitution and By-Laws, should they exist, shall be resolved by referring to the Constitution and By-Laws.

-In addition, the objectives of OMHMHA are to emphasize that "Hockey is for the fun of it." by:
+In additions, the objectives of the 100 Mile & District Minor Hockey Association are to:

+Emphasize that "Hockey is for the fun of it."

 - a.
-Providing the players of 100 Mile House and area with a hockey program that offers maximum enjoyment through the development of individual and team skills - b.
-Developing and encouraging the characteristics of sportsmanship, self-discipline, and positive self-esteem - c.
-Recognizing and subscribing to the four streams of hockey: - i.
-Learn to Play and hockey U7-U9 (initiation) programs for beginners - ii.
-Recreational hockey programs for players seeking fun and fellowship - iii.
+Provide the players of 100 Mile House and area, a hockey program which offers maximum enjoyment through the development of individual and team skills. - b.
+Develop and encourage the characteristics of sportsmanship, self-discipline, and positive self-esteem. - c.
+Recognize and subscribe to the four streams of hockey: - i.
+Learn to Play and hockey U7-U9 (Initiation) Programs for beginners. - ii.
+Recreational hockey programs for players seeking fun and fellowship. - iii.
 Competitive programs, should local registration numbers support them, for players seeking to test their limits and compete for District, Provincial and even National Championships - iv.
 BC High Performance programs and The Program of Excellence which is in use across our country for systematically identifying, training, and tracking players at the Under 17, Under 18 and Under 20 levels, both male and female.